dracaruss/Music-Webapp-V1/README.md

 ##

 Ok back to business, once the idToken creates the Identity user with the temporary privileges, I redirect users to the business end of the app, the actual 'Upload' function.
 The javascript of this page grabs a file, and validates that it's a music file.
+I'll add some server side validation in the future to also sanitize the input.

         <div class="upload-section">
             <label for="fileInput" class="upload-label">